John16w/Gradient-Maker/README.md

 # Gradient-Maker
-A css gradient maker i made
+A simple css gradient maker i made because i thought it would be usefull.